 Finally, even if you'd already set up your checking account when you first started college, always be open to switching banks.
 Who knows what deals you may be missing?
 Check out the banks in the list of best checking accounts for college students, or compare checking accounts in your zip code with MoneyRates.com.

 (Got an older relative who's looking for a better checking account?
-Tell them to check out MoneyRates.com's best checking accounts for baby boomers.)
+Tell them to check out MoneyRates.com's .)